hnc-agency/hnc-csv/README.md

 ### Advanced Usage

-For more complex scenarios than what the built-in functions provide for, the functions `decode_init/0,1,2`, `decode_add_data/2`, `decode_next_line/1` and `decode_flush/1` can be used together to decode and process CSV documents.
+For more complex scenarios than what the built-in functions provide for, the functions `decode_init/0,1,2`, `decode_next_line/1` and `decode_flush/1` can be used together to decode and process CSV documents incrementally.

 * `decode_init/0,1,2` creates a decoder state to be used in the other functions listed above.
-* `decode_add_data/2` adds another chunk of unprocessed data to the state and returns an updated state.
 * `decode_next_line/1` decodes and returns the next line, together with an updated state.
-If the data in the state is exhausted, the atom `end_of_data` is returned instead of a line.
+If the data in the provider backing the state is exhausted, the atom `end_of_data` is returned instead of a line.
-* `decode_flush/1` returns any as yet unfinished line in the given state, together with any yet unprocessed data.
-If there is no unfinished line in the state, the atom `undefined` is returned instead of a line.
+* `decode_flush/1` returns all as by then unread lines in the given state.

 In fact, `decode_fold/4` is implemented using those functions.